BrentGrammer/c-sharp-dotnet-7-angular-app/NOTES/EntityFramework.md

 - Query strings can be passed in as arguments and binding will happen automatically
   - `?username=dave&password=password` can be accessed with `(string username, string password)` in the controller

+## Validation
+- Using `[ApiController]` decorator auto binds request args in the controller handlers and automatically checks validation before getting to the controller.